uqlibrary/fez-frontend/README.md

 TypeScript support has been added to enable a progressive migration from JavaScript, allowing both JavaScript and TypeScript code to coexist and work seamlessly together from a DX perspective.

-To achieve this, the `ts-loader` Webpack plugin has been added and configured to validate TypeScript files exclusively, raising errors for any issues before handing them over to the `babel-loader` Webpack plugin for transpilation.
-This approach is necessary because, as of this date, `babel-loader` alone can only convert TypeScript to JavaScript without performing any checks.
+To achieve this, the `fork-ts-checker-webpack-plugin` Webpack plugin has been added and configured to validate TypeScript files exclusively, raising errors for any syntax issues.

 #### Tooling